-Nearby is the Pushkin Museum, Russia's second most important European art museum after the Hermitage.
-This collection is similar to that of the Hermitage, with Classical and Oriental antiquities, Italian, Spanish, Flemish, German, Dutch, French and English art from the 14th to the 18th centuries, and a fine collection of Impressionists and Post-Impressionists.
+Nearby is the Pushkin Museum and Museum of Private Collections that combine to form Moscow's most important European art museum.
+This collection is similar to that of the Hermitage in St petersburg, with Classical and Oriental antiquities, Italian, Spanish, Flemish, German, Dutch, French and English art from the 14th to the 18th centuries, and a fine collection of Impressionists and Post-Impressionists.
 Of particular note is the Matisse Room with three masterpieces from his Morocco series.
 We shall end the day's activities within the museum so that you may stay on to explore more of its collection.
+(Overnight Moscow) BL